markodevcic/chat/README.md

 # ChatApp

-description: A very simple app in which you can create your account, login and chat with others in one place.
+A very simple app in which you can create your account, login and chat with others in one place.